KarimElhedaby/karimElhedaby/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Full-stack%20web%20developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a Senior Software Engineer .
+- 🏢 I'm a Senior Android Engineer At Atos.
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with Java, Kotlin, or anything related to android development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - 👨‍💻 Check out my linkedIn at https://www.linkedin.com/in/karim-elhedaby/ to see some of the projects I've worked on.